 Award recipients agree to:

-- Students should plan to present a poster at the annual Alaska Space Grant Symposium.
-The Symposium is typically in mid to late April.
+- Students are expected to present a poster of their project at the Alaska Space Grant Symposium.
+The symposium is typically mid to late April.
 Please contact the ASGP office for location and dates.
-Travel costs will be provided by ASGP.
+Travel costs, if necessary, will be provided.
+Should the student be unable to attend the Symposium they must arrange to present their project in an alternative public forum at some point during their fellowship period.

 - Notify ASGP of any changes in mailing address, e-mail address, or telephone number for purposes of progress reports.